kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_installer.en.md

 Please note the following limitations in the current installer:

-* You cannot run Kubermatic in Kubermatic.
+* You cannot run KKP in KKP.
 * The `kubeconfig` needs to contain exactly one cluster and context.
 * It's not yet possible to automatically install separate master and seed clusters.
 * Your cluster needs to have a `kubermatic-fast` storage class already existing **or** run on GKE, EKS or AKS.
 * Because we install Tiller in the `kubermatic` namespace, the `kubeconfig` needs `cluster-admin` permissions.
-* You need publicly reachable hosts and be able to point DNS records to them in order for Kubermatic to acquire TLS certificates from Let's Encrypt.
+* You need publicly reachable hosts and be able to point DNS records to them in order for KKP to acquire TLS certificates from Let's Encrypt.

 We are working on removing these limitations in the future.